 The handy drawer beneath your burners is great for collecting cooking residues but it can be a real pain to clean.
 Save yourself a job and line the drawer with tin foil so that when it comes to cleaning time, you simply gather the foil up and place the entire thing in the trash.

 Use an onion on the grates

-We know this sounds like madness but bear with us.
+We know this sounds strange but it is a proven tip for cleaning a barbecue grill.
 The acidity in an onion is a great natural cleanser for grates.
 The acidic properties will break down oils and grease making it easier to clean.